 E. Users Have Obligations When Notified of an Address Discrepancy

 Section 605(h) requires nationwide CRAs, as defined in Section 603(p), to notify users that request reports when the address for a consumer provided by the user in requesting the report is substantially different from the addresses in the consumer’s file.
 When this occurs, users must comply with regulations specifying the procedures to be followed, which will be issued by the Federal Trade Commission and the banking and credit union regulators.
-The Federal Trade Commission’s regulations will be available at www.ftc.gov/credit.
+Visit the Federal Trade Commission to see regulations.

 F. Users Have Obligations When Disposing of Records

 Section 628 requires that all users of consumer report information have in place procedures to properly dispose of records containing this information.
 The Federal Trade Commission, the Securities and Exchange Commission, and the banking and credit union regulators have issued regulations covering disposal.
-The Federal Trade Commission’s regulations may be found at www.ftc.gov/credit.
+Visit the Federal Trade Commission to see regulations.

 II.
 CREDITORS MUST MAKE ADDITIONAL DISCLOSURES